Centurion Card: Film and television

 The Centurion card has been used as an on-screen prop.
 In Quantum of Solace, James Bond hands a Centurion card to a travel agent with a private jet chartering company to pay for a flight to Bolivia.
 The payment is declined by MI6 as the intelligence service seeks to strip Bond of his duties and revokes his credit cards and passports.
 The Centurion replica used in the film was part of the Bond in Motion exhibition at the London Film Museum.

-In two episodes of the HBO comedy-drama show Succession, Kendall and Siobhan Roy, heirs to a media fortune, use their Centurion cards at a bar and a coffee shop.